Fariznt/cab-utils/README.md

 -my number got labeled scam likely... might have to purchase another from twilio and/or get whitelisted by carrier -if this app scales to many more users, i should switch to something like telnyx that charges per-second. rn per-minute costs
     are making this expensive.
--security stuff, including sha 384 hash
+-security stuff, including sha 384
+-make tos actually work

 IMPORTANT README TO-INCLUDE INFO:
 "Want to extend my app?
 Don't forget to create a .env file and define your own values for..."